-This happens because ISPs purchase set amounts of bandwidth for their customers to use.
+Slow broadband during the evening occurs because ISPs purchase a set amount of bandwidth for their customers to use.
 If too many people get on that bandwidth at once, it causes everyone’s internet to slow down.
 This is much in the same way that traffic during rush hour can affect how quickly you get home from work.
 More people on the road, more traffic and slower speeds.

-If an ISP purchases more bandwidth (like a bigger road) then more people can use it without slowing down.
-The easiest way to fix this is to change internet providers, and find a provider with a higher average evening speed.
+If an ISP purchases more bandwidth (like making a bigger road) then more people can use it without slowing down.
+The easiest way to fix this is to change internet providers and find a provider with a higher average evening speed.

 Too many devices being used in your household at one time

 As stated above, households with more people and more devices connected to the broadband network might experience slower internet speeds.
 This is because the broadband you purchase is like a pie, and every device gets a slice of the pie.
 If too many devices are connected, the slices get smaller and smaller.

 For NBN customers, the easiest way to fix this is to switch to a higher speed plan.
 Instead of NBN25, move up to NBN50 or instead of NBN50 switch to NBN100.
 The pie becomes bigger, giving each connected device a bigger slice.

 If you’re still on ADSL, or have an NBN connection that doesn’t support the broadband speeds you need, it might be worth it to consider an alternative like home wireless broadband or mobile broadband.
 With 5G rolling out across the country, 5G home wireless and 5G mobile broadband are now able to reach download speeds as fast as some of the fastest NBN plans available.

 Distance from the connection